Civitavecchia (Rome), Italy

 Bastia, Corsica, France

-Cruising northwards, you’ll arrive on the northern shores of Corsica and Bastia, a bustling port, where ferries connect this charming French island to Italy and mainland France.
+Cruising north, you’ll arrive on the northern shores of Corsica at Bastia, the second busiest port in France after Calais, where ferries connect this charming island to Italy and mainland France.
 Bastia is also regarded as a foodie destination, boasting numerous restaurants and markets serving authentic Corsican cuisine.
 Fresh seafood is a menu mainstay here, with delicious local specialties such as Aziminu, a variety of traditional fish bouillabaisse made with rockfish.

 Monte Carlo, Monaco